api3dao/oev-docs/docs/oev-searchers/in-depth/dapis/index.md

 ### Update Schedule

 dAPIs are updated based on the configured update parameters.
-An update is performed whenever the dAPI value exceeds the allowed threshold or the feed was not updated for a long time.
+An update is performed whenever a dAPI value exceeds the allowed threshold or the feed was not updated for a long time.
+The latter is called as heartbeat update.

 ## OEV Updates

 After a dAPI is updated, the changed value is reflected across all protocols that use the particular dAPI.
-We call these "base feed updates" to differentiate them from the OEV updates, made by the searchers who win the auction on OEV Network.
+We call these "base feed updates" to differentiate them from the OEV updates, which are dApp specific.
+These are made by the searchers who win the auction on OEV Network.

 For dApps, OEV is an extension to base feeds, supported by Api3ReaderProxyV1 contract.
 This contract is a simple proxy that reads the value either from the